Significant Tree Register

 How is the nomination assessed?

 Once a nomination is received, a Shire officer will make a site visit and initial assessment.
-This forms the basis for a recommendation to the assessment panel, who may view the tree during the assessment process.
-The tree is then categorised as suitable or unsuitable for inclusion in the Register, and the nominator informed.
+This forms the basis for a recommendation as suitable or unsuitable for inclusion in the Register.

 Suitable nominations for inclusion on the Register then proceed to Council for endorsement.
 Council makes the final decision on whether a tree should be placed on the Register.
 Affected landholders have the opportunity to address Council on the registration of a particular tree.